RoastBeefSandwichCo/ripple-coins/README.md

 ## Usage
  - During development
-   - Ripple-rest must be running.
-Gatewayd optional unless testing pending_withdrawal/deposits endpoints which are provided to the RESTful API by gatewayd.
+   - While testing deposits/withdrawals, Gatewayd must be running.
+And a coin daemon.
+Duh.
    - Run with "node module-being-tested". withdrawal-manager.js is the main module for now.

 ##Processes: